En Español

 Kentucky Black Farmers Association

-Support to shift the narrative about Black farmers and urban agriculture, and increase the number of Black farmers in Kentucky, through storytelling, on-farm education, coordinated messaging, and policy advocacy.
+Kentucky Black Farmers Association’s mission is to advocate for Black, Indigenous, People of Color (BIPOC) farmers, displaced and/or marginalized persons in agriculture by creating a solid leadership foundation.
+Wildseeds Grant funds support shifting the narrative about Black farmers and urban agriculture, and increasing the number of Black farmers in Kentucky, through storytelling, on-farm education, coordinated messaging, and policy advocacy.

 Danbury, CT